A City that Works for EveryoneDave Schankweiler’s 2021 Agenda for Harrisburg

 - Convene a culturally and racially diverse task force of business, school, community college and university and regional professionals to aggressively connect job trends and training to confront Harrisburg’s outsized unemployment crisis.

-- Promote Harrisburg University’s historic reduced-rated option for graduates of Harrisburg schools.
+- Promote Harrisburg University’s historic reduced-rate option for graduates of Harrisburg schools.

 4. Building the Inclusive City